ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

     pip install numpy
     pip install panda

+If you want to run the script which is launching all the tests on all possible configurations then you'll need yaml:

+    pip install pyyaml

 ### Generate the test patterns in Patterns folder

 We have archived lot of test patterns on github.
 So this step is needed only if you write new test patterns.